What to Expect from a Content Creation Agency

 How Do Freelancers Compare?

 Freelancers are a popular option, particularly for businesses that need additional resources occasionally but not enough to justify hiring a new team member.
 They are often the cheapest option, are available for ad hoc work, and can provide support almost immediately.
 But freelancers aren’t without their complications.
+There can be difficulties in paying them.
 They face the notorious “feast-or-famine” cycles, where there are periods of high income and ample work, followed by periods of uncertainty.
 Understandably, freelancers can be reluctant to turn work away, so it’s not unheard of for them to overcommit to too many projects.

 Some are able to balance this commendably, but it can result in missed deadlines or sloppy work—neither of which helps your business reach its content creation goals.